MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-build-segments.md

 ## Create demographic segment using related tables

 In addition to having a segment return its targeting entity (such as contacts or leads), you can also build more complex queries that reference other tables (such as Event Registration or Account) to further enrich your segment definition.
+You can even reference customer measures from Customer Insights - Data.

+> [!NOTE]
+> To reference customer measures, Customer Insights - Journeys and Customer Insights - Data must be installed on the same environment.

 When adding an attribute that relates to a different table, you can search for the attribute and then define how the two tables are related based on your segment definition.
 To add an attribute from a related table, you must enable **Track changes** in the related table.
 For new or existing tables, **Track changes** can be checked from the table properties.